 There are numerous options for cabanas starting at around $500 per day, so book a cabana for the day and come and go as you please.

 This waterpark is open between 8 a.m. and 7 p.m., giving you an extra three hours of water time compared to the MGM Grand.
 The lazy river at Mandalay Bay Beach is smaller than the one at MGM Grand, but the huge wave pool will make up for that!

 The Mandalay Bay Resort and Casino is found on the south end of the Las Vegas Strip, not far from the Las Vegas sign.

 Tahiti Village Resort & Spa is extremely family-friendly, making it perfect if you’re traveling to Las Vegas with your family and young children.
 Their lazy river is over ⅛ of a mile (0.2 km) long, making it one of the longest in Las Vegas.

 The river is heated to about 75°F (24°C) in the summer and 80°F (27°C) in the winter, so you can enjoy it year-round.
 Additionally, every guest receives an inflatable tube from the hotel, so you don’t have to worry about bringing your own.

-Keep in mind that Tahiti Village’s pool area is only an acre (0.004 square kilometer) in size, which makes it smaller than the other two hotels on this list.
-However, if you really want a nice long lazy river to float on then this is the top choice in Vegas!
+Keep in mind that Tahiti Village’s pool area is only an acre (0.004 square kilometer) in size, which makes it much smaller than the other two hotels on this list.
+However, if what you really want is a nice long lazy river to float down, then this is the top choice in Vegas!